Antidepressant Addiction: A Holistic Path to Antidepressant Recovery

 List of Antidepressant Drugs

-Different types of antidepressants can be categorized based on how they work.
+Different types of antidepressants addiction and patterns of antidepressant addiction can be categorized based on how they work and the risk associated with misuse in each class.
 A few of the most commonly used antidepressants today include;

 Monoamine Oxidase Inhibitors or MAOIs